NCAR/climate-primer-water/doc/ch3_baselines.rst

 Multiple sensors and data products are often employed, especially in the case of producing time-series of data, to compensate for deficiencies in each product alone.
-As an example, over CONUS radar and rain gauge networks have been the primary tools for precipitation analyses, but advances in satellite tools for precipitation analysis are showing great promise in areas with poor coverage from radar and rain gauge networks, especially over Alaska.
+As an example, over-CONUS radar and rain-gauge networks have been the primary tools for precipitation analyses, but advances in satellite tools for precipitation analysis are showing great promise in areas with poor coverage from radar and rain-gauge networks, especially over Alaska.
 Particularly promising are tools that merge data from different satellites.